THE GETTYSBURG BRASS BAND FESTIVAL June 5 – 9, 2024

-In 1875, George F. Patton published A Practical Guide To The Arrangement of Band Music saying: When we see a town with flourishing enterprises, such as newspapers, schools, libraries, picture galleries, literary and scientific societies, concert halls, theaters, and brass bands, we need not be told that it is the dwelling place of intelligent and cultivated people.
+In 1875, George F. Patton published A Practical Guide to the Arrangement of Band Music that includes this thought: When we see a town with flourishing enterprises, such as newspapers, schools, libraries, picture galleries, literary and scientific societies, concert halls, theaters, and brass bands, we need not be told that it is the dwelling place of intelligent and cultivated people.

 The historic town of Gettysburg has now been home to the Gettysburg Brass Band Festival since 1998.
-Some 3000 listeners from the Mid-Atlantic States annually attend the event to enjoy the glorious sound of brass bands, community bands, jazz groups, and the unique Taps Tribute on the Gettysburg National Military Park.
-Close to 500 musicians performed in the 2021 GBBF.
+In 2023, some 4,000 listeners from the Mid-Atlantic States attended the event to enjoy the glorious sound of brass bands, community bands, jazz groups, and the unique Taps Tribute on the Gettysburg National Military Park.
+Over 650 musicians performed.

-Bands in the Borough the evening of June 10.
-Gettysburg Brass performs on Dobbin House patio, the Lancers Drum and Bugle Corps will be at the Heritage Center, Hot House brings its unique brand of traditional jazz to Lincoln Square, and the Antebellum Marine Band will be featured next to Mr. G’s Ice Cream Parlor on Baltimore Street.
+Bands in the Borough is on the evening of June 7 in downtown Gettysburg.
+Gettysburg Brass performs on Dobbin House patio, the Lancers Drum and Bugle Corps will be at the Gettysburg Heritage Center, Three Fathoms brings its unique brand of traditional jazz to the Lincoln Square Arts Oasis Stage, and the Antebellum Marine Band will be featured next to Mr. G’s Ice Cream Parlor on Baltimore Street.

-Beginning at noon on June 11, the Benfield, Spires, and Rockville Brass Bands from Maryland, Imperial Brass from New Jersey, Baltimore’s Swanee River Ragtime Band, the Atlantic Brass Band from New Jersey and Pennsylvania, Brass Band of Northern Virginia¸ and the Hagerstown Municipal Band will perform on the Main Stage at the United Lutheran Seminary.
-Saturday’s performances conclude with the moving Taps Tribute as buglers bring honor as they sound Taps at historic sites at sundown.
+Two days of brass music begins at noon on June 8 and 9.
+The Benfield, Spires, and Rockville Brass Bands from Maryland, Imperial Brass, Princeton Brass Band and Atlantic Brass Band from New Jersey, Virginia’s Cathedral Brass and Brass Band of Northern Virginia, Ohio’s Dublin Silvern Band, the Chesapeake Silver Concert Band from Delaware, the Syracuse University(NY) Brass Ensemble and Pennsylvania’s Allegheny Brass Band and the Pennview Brass Band perform on the Main Stage at the United Lutheran Seminary.
+Saturday”s schedule concludes with the moving Taps Tribute at historic sites on the Gettysburg battlefield at sundown.

-This free event is organized by community volunteers in partnership with the Lutheran Seminary, Music Gettysburg!
+This free event is organized by community volunteers in partnership with the United Lutheran Seminary Music Gettysburg!
 Concert Series and Destination Gettysburg.
-The Gettysburg Brass Band Festival, Inc. is a 501 c (3) organization.
-Tax deductible donations make the festival possible and are payable to the Gettysburg Brass Band Festival and sent to PO Box 3491, Gettysburg, PA 17325